The Oolong Slayer

 "The Oolong Slayer" is the fourth episode of the third season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 49th overall episode of the series and is written by Gabe Liedman and directed by Michael McDonald.
 It aired on Fox in the United States on October 18, 2015.

-The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
+The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives who work in the precinct.
 In the episode, Jake seeks Holt's help in catching a serial killer named the Oolong Slayer, even if it could cost them their careers.
-Meanwhile, The Vulture makes Amy and Rosa plan his own birthday party, while Terry gets addicted to cacao nibs.
+Meanwhile, The Vulture makes Amy and Rosa plan his birthday party, while Terry gets addicted to cacao nibs.

 The episode was seen by an estimated 2.57 million household viewers and gained a 1.2/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received positive reviews from critics, who praised Samberg's and Braugher's performances in the episode.
 For his performance in the episode, Braugher was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

 Plot

-The Vulture (Dean Winters) decides to give all the major cases to another unit, leaving the 99th with only misdemeanor cases.
-Nevertheless, Jake (Andy Samberg) finds a pattern in the recent cases that could link to the Oolong Slayer, a serial killer who's been on the loose for 10 years.
+The Vulture (Dean Winters) decides to give all the major cases to another unit in order to win a bet with another precinct, leaving the 99th with only misdemeanor cases.
+Nevertheless, Jake (Andy Samberg) finds a pattern in the recent cases that could link to the Oolong Slayer, a serial killer who's been on the loose for 10 years, and decides to pursue it despite the Vulture telling him not to.

 Jake asks Holt (Andre Braugher) and Gina (Chelsea Peretti) for help in the case.
 Holt and Gina both secretly agree to help Jake.
-They follow a lead on a suspect, but discover he died a long time ago and both are suspended by Wuntch (Kyra Sedgwick) and the Vulture (Dean Winters).
+They follow a lead on a suspect, but discover he died a long time ago, and both are suspended by Wuntch (Kyra Sedgwick) and the Vulture (Dean Winters).
 However, Jake decides to continue working the case alone and finds the Oolong Slayer, but is held at gunpoint.
-Just then, Holt arrives and they catch the suspect.
+Just then, Holt arrives and they catch the suspect, but Holt refuses to sign the arrest report as Wuntch would use it against him.
 Later, Jake meets with Chief Garmin (Tim Powell).
-Jake lets Garmin take credit for the arrest in exchange for renaming Holt as captain.
+Jake lets Garmin take credit for the arrest in exchange for reinstating Holt as captain.
 Both Holt and Gina are welcomed back to the precinct.

 Meanwhile, The Vulture makes Rosa (Stephanie Beatriz) and Amy (Melissa Fumero) plan his birthday party.
 After failing to come up with ideas, they decide to hire the Vulture himself to play with his band and they end up embarrassing him.
 Also, Terry (Terry Crews) is given cacao nibs to calm his stress by Boyle (Joe Lo Truglio), but Terry gets addicted to the point that he begins gaining weight.
 Realizing Terry is eating due to the stress of the new baby, Boyle proposes a schedule that could help with his chores, which ends his addiction.